mvz/ripper_ruby_parser/README.md

 * RipperRubyParser handles the rescue modifier correctly, while RubyParser still contains a bug that was fixed in Ruby 2.4.
 See RubyParser [issue #227](https://github.com/seattlerb/ruby_parser/issues/227).
+* RubyParser handles byte sequences in second and further literal parts of a strings with interpolations differently.

 ## Install